• Home

 —

 Born and raised in London to Iranian parents, Atighetchi grew up surrounded by art, antiques, and creativity—his family name literally translates to “art dealer” in Iranian, and his father was an art collector and academic who immersed him in beautiful objects from an early age.
-That instinct for aesthetics and storytelling followed him to Notting Hill’s Portobello Road, where he cut his teeth running an antique stall selling textiles and ceramics.
+That instinct for aesthetics and storytelling followed him to Notting Hill’s Portobello Road, where he cut his teeth running an antiques stall selling textiles and ceramics.

-Managing that pace of growth means his workday often starts before he’s even reached his desk: the back of a London taxi doubles as his mobile office from 8 a.m.
+Managing that pace of growth means his workday often starts before he’s even reached his desk: The back of a London taxi doubles as his mobile office from 8 a.m.
 But unlike other high-flying execs, you won’t catch him staring at the ups and downs of the stock market on his way in—this millennial entrepreneur refuses to invest in shares, preferring instead to put his money where his mouth is and back businesses and art.

 The finances

-What’s been the best investment you’ve ever bought?
+What’s the best investment you’ve ever made?

-A David Shrigley Linocut (edition of 100) entitled “Ink Paper” for £1,000.
-The words are overlaid onto one another and on first glance, it looks like the word “Papier,” so I had to have it
+A David Shrigley linocut (edition of 100) entitled “Ink Paper” for £1,000.
+The words are overlaid onto one another, and on first glance, it looks like the word “Papier,” so I had to have it.

 And the worst?

-What are your living arrangements like: Swanky apartment in the city or suburban sprawling?
+What are your living arrangements like?
+Swanky apartment in the city or suburban sprawling?

 We live in a townhouse in London’s Notting Hill.
 My wife and I are very much city people!
 Notting Hill also holds a special place in my heart.
 It’s where I started my career, at a market stall on the Portobello Road, and my father (who passed away earlier this year) used to bring me every Saturday to hang out with the antique dealers